Deere didn’t earn the distinction of being listed among “the world’s most ethical companies” (Ethisphere, 2020) by chance. It starts at the top.

 Page joined Cargill in 1974 as a trainee assigned to the Feed Division.
 Over the years, he held a number of positions in the United States and Singapore.
 Page worked with the start-up of a poultry processing operation in Thailand, the beef and pork processing operations of Cargill's Excel subsidiary in Wichita, Kansas, and the Financial Markets Group in Minneapolis.

 Page serves as a member of the board of directors of Eaton Corporation, 3M Company, and is non-executive Chairman of the Board of Corteva Agriscience.
 He is past-chair of the board of Cargill, Inc., Big Brothers Big Sisters of America, past president of the Northern Star Council of the Boy Scouts of America and continues to serve on both boards as well as the board of Alight (formerly known as the American Refugee Committee).

 Page received a bachelor's degree in economics from the University of North Dakota.
 He was born in Bottineau, N.D.

 Sherry M. Smith is the former Executive Vice President and Chief Financial Officer at Supervalu Inc., a $35 billion grocery company headquartered in Eden Prairie, Minnesota.
 She has 25 years of experience in the grocery industry, progressing through various financial management positions including Treasurer, Corporate Controller, and Senior Vice President of Finance.
 Smith has played a critical leadership role in several of the company's strategic initiatives, including acquisitions and business transformation activities.

-In addition to being a director on Deere & Company's board, Smith serves on the Board of Directors of Piper Jaffray Companies, Tuesday Morning Corp., and Realogy Group Inc.
+In addition to being a director on Deere & Company's board, Smith serves on the Board of Directors of Piper Jaffray Companies and Anywhere Real Estate Inc.